Chapter 1

 Chapter 10:

 The average tenure of employees working at many technology companies today is shockingly low.
 At both Amazon and Google, it’s just around one year.
-At SALT Insure, we’re aiming for higher.
+At SALT, we’re aiming for higher.
 We want to build a company that people can be proud of and want to work for every day.
-When you work at SALT Insure, it should absolutely be feasible to think about this as the place for making a life-long career.
+When you work at SALT, it should absolutely be feasible to think about this as the place for making a life-long career.

-The Robert Half data is reviewed once per year at the end of November.
-If it’s warranted, that is if the market rates in the top 75% have gone up, we’ll increase pay on January 1st to follow suit.
+This data is reviewed once per year at the end of November.
+If it’s warranted, that is if the market rates have gone up, we’ll increase pay on January 1st to follow suit.
 We don’t decrease pay, even if the market rates may have dropped.
 If that happens, we’ll hold them steady until they come up again.

-Twice a year, SALT Insure employees receive formal feedback on their work performance.
+Twice a year, SALT employees receive formal feedback on their work performance.

 During the month of your anniversary, you’ll participate in a 360 review process.
 We stagger these surveys by anniversary month to cut down on the administrative workload that would happen if we did them all at one time.